benjystanton/benjystanton.github.io/src/posts/2025-09-05-first-week-at-ipo.md

 It feels like the organisation has done a lot of hard work already, restructuring teams around services.

-I'm looking forward to leaning more next week!
+I'm looking forward to learning more next week!

 ## Running update